collapsed-stacks/startups/questions/13493/should-i-put-founder-or-freelancer-software-engineer-on-my-business-card.md

 - tagged: `freelancing`
 - score: 0

-<p>I am working for a software company....
-And I am doing freelancing works and I have a websites called "ABC Lab".</p>
+I am working for a software company....
+And I am doing freelancing works and I have a websites called "ABC Lab".

-<p>Should I put "founder, ABC Lab" or just "freelancer / software engineer" on my business card?</p>
+Should I put "founder, ABC Lab" or just "freelancer / software engineer" on my business card?

 ## Answer 13494